-[1] The owner of a FunctionPowerPort is either a FunctionalDevice, a HardwareFunctionType, or a FunctionType for environment

-[2] Two connected FunctionPowerPort must have the same Datatype.

-[3] The typing Datatype shall have two datatypePrototypes called Across and Through, with Datatypes that are consistent and representing the variables of the PowerPort.
+- [1] The owner of a FunctionPowerPort is either a FunctionalDevice or a HardwareFunctionType.
+Alternatively it is owned by a FunctionType typing a prototype in Environment. - [2] Two connected FunctionPowerPort must have the same Datatype. - [3] The typing Datatype shall have two datatypePrototypes called Across and Through, with Datatypes that are consistent and representing the variables of the PowerPort.